Levitt Pavilion free concerts now provide an inclusive digital experience to bridge divides, inspire hope, and strengthen communities, across the US.

 More than 750,000 people attend outdoor Levitt Pavilion concerts every year in one of 26 towns and cities across the US.

-To provide equity, diversity, and inclusion (EDI) across the organisation, Levitt Pavilion strives to combat injustice, structural racism, and oppression, through the power of free, live music in public spaces, bringing together a diverse range of people.
+To provide equity, diversity, and inclusion (EDI) across the organization, Levitt Pavilion strives to combat injustice, structural racism, and oppression, through the power of free, live music in public spaces, bringing together a diverse range of people.

 To support all members of the Levitt community, a variety of the Levitt Pavilion permanent venues have implemented Recite Me accessibility and language tools on their website to remove online barriers for those with disabilities, learning difficulties, visual impairments, and those who speak English as a second language.